 Those concerned about how they will protect these pricey, super-fancy new breed of phones, given that they won't fit in a traditional case, will be pleased to learn Corning is also working on foldable Gorilla Glass.
 All the foldable phones we've seen so far use plastic displays, which are not as tough as glass.

 It's working on ultra-thin, bendable glass that’s 0.1mm thick and can bend to a 5mm radius, it told Wired, and is working at ways to combine its rollable Willow Glass with its tough Gorilla Glass.
-The tech isn't expected to be ready for a couple of years yet, but there is this oddly satisfying Gif of Corning's current attempts:
+The tech isn't expected to be ready for a couple of years yet.

 Samsung Galaxy Fold